-Does not include book
+Does not include book.
+The book is $60.

 Learn the skills necessary to pass the FL CNA state exam and provide quality care to your patient while maintaining infection control and safety standards.
 Help patients by supporting personal hygiene and other activities of daily living; provide comfort, transportation, and vital sign monitoring.

 There are two options available for Nursing Assistant (CNA) training: